cookpad/armg/README.md

 No change
 ```

-## Note
+## Limitation on MySQL 8.0

-This gem supports only SRIDs with long-lat axis order in MySQL8.0 now.
+At the moment, armg gem supports only SRIDs with long-lat axis order in MySQL 8.0.
 e.g. SRID=3857 (WGS 84 / Pseudo-Mercator -- Spherical Mercator, Google Maps, OpenStreetMap, Bing, ArcGIS, ESRI)

-That is, does not support SRIDs with lat-long axis order.
+That is, armg does not support SRIDs with lat-long axis order.
 e.g. SRID=4326 (WGS 84 -- WGS84 - World Geodetic System 1984, used in GPS)

 ## Related links